rodo/tsung-gis/doc/tms.rst

 map_height
 ----------

-Define the map's width in pixel, integer value.
+Define the map's height in pixel, integer value.